 - Printed maple leaf template

 - Plain onesie

 - Thread, sewing machine, scissors, iron, other sewing stuffs.

-We’re going to follow the same method we used to make the applique on this pillow.
+We’re going to follow the same method for this maple leaf onesie we used to make the applique on this pillow.
 Except this one is even easier because I already did the template for you.
 Print out the template—you can feel free to size it up or down if you want to tweak the sizing.
 At 100% it’s a good size to fill up the front of both a 0-3 month and a 3-6 month onesie.

 Anyway, layer the Heat ‘n’ Bond over top of the printed template—smooth side up.
 You should be able to see through the Heat ‘n’ Bond to the template.